DJF3/Webex-Teams-Space-Archive/README.md

 # Spark-Space-Archive
-Archive Spark Space to one single HTML file
+Archive messages from a Cisco Spark Space to one single HTML file

 # REQUIREMENTS
 * A [Cisco Spark](https://www.ciscospark.com/) account